CenterForTheBuiltEnvironment/HHW_brick/docs/getting-started/installation.md

 # Installation

-Get HHWS Brick Application installed and ready to use.
+Get HHW Brick Application installed and ready to use.

 ## Requirements